adderallbaby/adderallbaby/README.md

-- 🌱 I’m currently learning GO
+- 🌱 I’m currently learning Java
 - 📫 How to reach me: vk.com/rideauu

 ### Languages and Tools: